-The theoretical distributions in LTE are shown in~\Cref{fig:granite_spectra}, together with some example spectra present in the dataset.
+The theoretical distributions in \lte are shown in the appendix in~\Cref{fig:granite_spectra_lte}, while in~\Cref{fig:granite_spectra} we show the preprocessed spectrum, together with some example spectra present in the dataset.
 This represents a difficult case in which both interference and large noise components are present in the dataset. \Cref{fig:granite_ground_truth} shows the reference elemental maps.

 The simulated sample is a substrate containing a diffused distribution of Si, together with more concentrated insertions of the other elements.
 The Fe distribution is almost entirely covered by Ca, and the Si locations basically hide elements as Al and Mn almost completely.
-In~\Cref{fig:granite_reconstruction} we present the only two readable maps obtained using the traditional approach using the line intensities: Ca and Si are sufficiently intense in the dataset to be traced and mapped, even though the quality of the maps is strongly affected by spectral interference and noise.
+At the bottom of~\Cref{fig:granite_ground_truth} we present the only two readable maps obtained using the traditional approach using the line intensities: Ca and Si are sufficiently intense in the dataset to be traced and mapped, even though the quality of the maps is strongly affected by spectral interference and noise.

-In~\Cref{fig:granite_pca} we show the first PCs built with the standard PCA.
-As it is clearly visible, PCA cannot reconstruct any elemental map or loading vector properly due to very high level of noise present in the dataset.
-In this case, a standard MVA approach is not recommendable as no information can be recovered.